The Spanish boutique is taking on Venezuela at ICSID

 Alternative Dispute Resolution – ADR

 Our firm also has experience in the structuring and presentation of disputes before dispute adjudication boards.
-Members of our firm are currently serving in dispute adjudication boards in major infrastructure construction projects in Qatar and Ecuador.
+Members of our firm have recently served in dispute adjudication boards in major infrastructure construction projects in Qatar, Ecuador and Egypt.

 Similarly, our team provides advice on national and international mediation.
 David J. A. Cairns is an accredited mediator in the United Kingdom and a registered Spanish mediator.

 The firm enjoys excellent relations with the main third party funders of arbitration and regularly advises its clients on the fundraising process.
 The firm also advises litigation funders when facing an investment in a claim, issuing legal opinions when necessary.
 Members of the firm have published widely on third party funding topics.